 Stage fright and psychoanalysis

 When he returned to New York, Istomin was still confused.
-Mrs Leventritt, the great patron of musicians, was alarmed to see such a talented young pianist in this condition.
+Mrs. Leventritt, the great patron of musicians, was alarmed to see such a talented young pianist in this condition.
 She suggested psychoanalysis, asserting that it would certainly be beneficial and might help him to overcome his stage fright.
 In the late 1940s, psychoanalysis was very popular among American artists and intellectuals, especially musicians.
 Istomin’s situation made the idea perfectly logical.
 One could think that certain elements of his childhood played an important role in this obsession: the overprotectiveness of his mother and aunt, an only child raised far away from other children, a tendency developed very early on to escape into imaginary worlds.
-For Istomin, the spectacular and abrupt debut of his career came as a real shock, with the impression of being thrown on stage like a lion into the arena, to be tested by the public and critics!
+For Istomin, the spectacular and abrupt debut of his career came as a real shock, with the impression of having been thrown on stage like a lion into the arena, to be tested by the public and critics!
 It brought out the modesty he had felt very early on when he was surrounded by naked dancers in the dressing rooms of his parents’ cabaret, or when he refused to swim naked in the kindergarten pool.
 Istomin often said of a concert that it was like appearing naked on stage.
-He disliked pianists who showed emotions by making faces and gesticulating.
+He disliked pianists who showed their emotions by making faces and gesticulating.
 Emotions should arise only through the music!
 Istomin felt both the desire for and the fear of success, as it was inevitably superficial.
 In any case, he was not willing to make concessions to facilitate it, either by the choice of his repertoire or by his attitude on stage.
 He thought that much of his stage fright came from his sense of responsibility towards the composer, whose works had to be performed as faithfully as possible, as well as towards the gifts he had received and which he felt obliged to develop as far as possible.

 Although initially reticent, Istomin, accepted Mrs Leventritt’s advice, and began an analysis with Dr. Bychowski, a psychiatrist who had studied with Freud himself and had translated his Introduction to Psychoanalysis into Polish.
 Gustav Bychowski was a great intellectual with insatiable curiosity and had written countless books and articles on a wide range of topics, from Proust and his Mother to Dictators and Disciples from Caesar to Stalin.
 He had deviated from Freudian orthodoxy, and Istomin’s analysis was far from traditional!
 Bychowski made friends with his patient, not asking him for money, and inviting him to dinner, sometimes with other patients such as conductor Erich Leinsdorf.
 He no longer believed in the need for “transference” and instead used psychoanalysis as a means of learning about the human being.
-Although it failed to cure Istomin of his stage fright, this friendly relationship nevertheless allowed him this friendly relationship nevertheless allowed him to gain more insight into himself, to understand his stage fright better and to become aware that he would have to live with it until the end of his career.
+Although it failed to cure Istomin of his stage fright, this friendly relationship nevertheless allowed him to gain more insight into himself, to understand his stage fright better and to become aware that he would have to live with it until the end of his career.
 Giving concerts was his mission, and this was the price which had to be paid.

 Istomin appreciated this experience enough to advise his friend William Kapell to consult Dr. Bychowski.
 To Istomin’s amazement, Kapell accepted and was satisfied with the first sessions, shortly before his tragic plane crash.